BeltonJohn/ga-project-1/README.md

 ## Day 7

 Progress slowed on the final day but I got a function working which would speed up the snake as it ate and a scoreboard which updated as it ate food.
 I addition to this I added some extra features such as a start game button, an additional food powerup which was a hamburger that provided additional points without speeding the snake up and also some improved styling.
 I wanted to add some game over and start screens but encountered a couple of bugs.
 The bugs were related to the Collision function and as of yet hasn’t been fixed.

-# Nibbler-Bytes

-The Nibbler is an intergalactic reptilian alien with an insatiable appetite.
-He likes a varied diet but has found a particular taste for pizza and hamburgers since his arrival on Earth.

-Instructions

-Clear the maze by eating the food

-DO NOT let Nibbler bite itself!

-Nibbler does not stop at corners

-Nibbler grows longer when it eats